 - 2 tsp maple syrup

-- pinch of smoked sea salt
+- pinch of smoked sea salt, or regular sea salt

 - Prepare Maple-Glazed Walnuts first.
 Heat a small skillet over medium heat.
 Add 2 Tablespoons walnuts and 2 teaspoons maple syrup and cook, stirring occasionally until walnuts are toasted and syrup has caramelized, about 3 minutes.
 Sprinkle with a pinch of smoked sea salt.